BND Hamburger Icon

 CareCloud’s patient experience suite, Breeze, is designed to be user-friendly for both practitioners and patients.
 In our tests, we found the medical software interface to be straightforward and self-explanatory.

-The dashboard is built from tabs on the top of the screen.
-One click is all it takes to get to critical portals, such as scheduling, billing and patient data.
+The dashboard is built from tabs on the top of the screen, making it easy to find critical portals, such as scheduling, billing and patient data.
 Navigation resembles the patient-encounter steps you’d normally move through, starting with registration and ending with checkout.

-On the practice management side, CareCloud allows for extensive customization so you can shape its structure to meet your office’s needs.
-The EMR system is just as flexible, and the company’s service team offers EMR training.
-In speaking with CareCloud representatives, we learned that setup typically takes 90 days.
+On the practice management side, CareCloud allows for extensive workflow customization so you can shape its structure to meet your office’s needs.
+The EMR system is just as flexible, and CareCloud’s training can help your team get set up right away with all the features you need for high-quality patient care.
+In speaking with CareCloud representatives, we learned that setup typically takes 60 to 80 days.
 Learn more about setup and implementation below.

 CareCloud’s Features